davidjkenner/FirstFamilies/99-TEMPLATE.md

 I am a native Missourian, a Military Spouse and an active public servant in the Department of Defense at Fort Meade Maryland.
 I would like to inquire into obtaining a courtesy state Flag that has been flown over the State Capitol in honor of my ancestor

-Typically, these flags are presented in order to honor a US Service Member, member of Law Enforcement or EMS, Teachers, Public Officials or others that have provided a service to the state or nation or in commemoration of a specific event.

-This flag is to honor my ancestor

 Yes, a Missouri flag, a certificate from the Governor, and a certificate from your office would be great.
-The mailing address is 6003 Pouring Glories Way, Clarksville, MD 21029

-Thank you and have a blessed day
-David J. Kenner
-6003 Pouring Glories Way, Clarksville, MD 21029 667-678-0854

 - Born:
 - Birth Place: